Pamela Cunningham Copeland

-Pamela Cunningham Copeland (May 5, 1906 – January 25, 2001) was an American horticulturist and historical preservationist, known for her philanthropy.
+Pamela Cunningham Copeland (May 5, 1906 – January 25, 2001) was an American horticulturist and historic preservationist, known for her philanthropy.
 Her home and gardens became Mt.
 Cuba Center, a public garden and research center for Appalachian Piedmont flora that was added to the National Register of Historic Places in 2003.

 Early life

 Pamela Cunningham was born on May 5, 1906, to Seymour Cunningham and Stephanie (Whitney) Cunningham of 'Forked Chimney,' a home in Litchfield, Connecticut.
 She attended boarding schools in the United States and, from 1920 to 1921, in France.
 In 1924, she graduated from the Knox School of Cooperstown, New York.
 For several years she took lessons in voice at the Juilliard School in New York City, travelling to Paris in January 1929 to study voice.